This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 A range of trusts may be established in the BVI, including discretionary trusts, fixed interest in possession trusts, reserved powers trusts and charitable purpose trusts.

 Private Trust Companies (PTCs) are another attractive vehicle used to act as trustees of private family trusts where the sole business of the PTC is to act as trustee of such trust.
-The PTC must be a BVI incorporated company and, being exempt from the licensing regime, has the advantage over a professional trust company of being quick to establish, enhance confidentiality and may involve considerably less expense over time.
-This type of structure also enables a greater degree of control by the settlor or other family members over the administration of the trust and specific investment objectives (for example to engage in more speculative investments).
-They are often favoured by settlors from civil law jurisdictions who can be more apprehensive to transfer their wealth to an independent third party.
+The BVI PTC regulations were recently reformed to increase the flexibility and attractiveness of BVI PTC structures by removing a number of cumbersome requirements such as the need to carry on no other business but trust business (something which created a level of uncertainty around what exactly a PTC could legally do).
+This type of structure enables a greater degree of control by the settlor or other family members over the administration of the trust and specific investment objectives (for example to engage in more speculative investments).
+They are often favoured by settlors from civil law jurisdictions who may be more apprehensive about transferring their wealth to an independent third party.
 Rather than holding the shares in the PTC personally, however, a common structuring mechanism for succession planning purposes is for the PTC shares to be held in a VISTA trust.

 There is no legislative provision for the establishment of foundations under BVI law.

 Most trusts (especially in the context of financial planning of high net worth individuals and families) are created in writing.
-This may be either by way of a settlement of trust signed by both the settlor and the trustee, or by a declaration of trust signed by the trustee alone.
-Following execution of the trust instrument, a trust will come into existence upon settlement of the initial property.
+This may be either by way of a settlement signed by both the settlor and the trustee, or by a declaration of trust signed by the trustee alone.

 BVI trusts are exempt from registration under the Registration and Records Act and trustees are exempt from reporting and filing requirements, ensuring a high degree of confidentiality.